kserve/community/security/self-assessment.md

 - *Known Issues Over Time*: Issues and vulnerabilities are tracked in GitHub Issues and Security Advisories.
 No critical vulnerabilities are currently open.
 - *OpenSSF Best Practices*: KServe achieved the [passing level criteria](https://www.bestpractices.dev/en/projects/6643) and is in the process of working towards attaining a silver badge in Open Source Security Foundation (OpenSSF) best practices badge; the project is actively working to improve its security posture and practices.
-- *Case Studies*: KServe is used by organizations such as Bloomberg, Red Hat, Nutanix, Cloudera, Intuit, Zillow and others for production ML model serving.
+- *Case Studies*: KServe is used by organizations such as Bloomberg, Red Hat, Nutanix, Cloudera, SAP, Intuit, Zillow and others for production ML model serving.
 - *Related Projects / Vendors*: Related projects include Kubeflow, Envoy AI Gateway, KEDA, Knative, Istio, Envoy Gateway.
 - *Competitive projects*: MLFlow, Seldon Core, Ray Serve, TensorFlow Serving, Triton Inference Server, and others.
 KServe differentiates by providing a Standard Kubernetes-native, extensible platform with advanced deployment patterns, model caching and scaling capabilities.
 It is also designed to be framework-agnostic, allowing users to define custom runtimes as well.